zazuko/gis-training/6_visualizations/readme.md

 However, sometimes you will be interested in knowing a precise value at certain location.
 Let's now add the humidex and windspeed values for meteorological stations.

 **Steps**
-* Find list of meteorological stations in the area *Hint*
+* Read list of locations from the file.
-    If you cannot easily find addresses of meteorological stations, use list of cities instead.
-* Geocode them.
 Store the results in `stations` dataframe.
 * Remove any `stations` outside of the `clip_box`
 * For each station, find humidex and wind speed values.
 Store the values in `stations` dataframe.
 * Add stations to the map from Problem 1.